 French drains are amazing drain systems that serve the purpose of directing the surface runoff water and groundwater away from the home's foundation or the affected area.
-Among any other drain systems, these are considered ideal because they reduce the hydrostatic pressure and remove excess moisture from the soil by collecting surface water and the ground water.
+Among any other drain systems, these are considered ideal because they reduce the hydrostatic pressure and remove excess moisture from the soil by collecting surface water and groundwater.

 The French drains are normally installed below the affected area so that the hydrostatic pressure in that area is reduced.
-These drains provide an easy channel for the water to flow through pipe by simultaneously emptying the water around the foundation.
-It can be also installed such a way that it alleviate water from pooling in low depth areas like basement or ditches.
-A shallow French drain can be constructed with water is collecting at the surface.
+These drains provide an easy channel for the water to flow through the pipe by simultaneously emptying the water around the foundation.
+It can also be installed in such a way that it alleviates water from pooling in low-depth areas like basements or ditches.
+A shallow French drain can be constructed with water collecting at the surface.

 Figure-French Drain For Flooding Foundation